Emil Vogt

-Emil Vogt (died 1967) was a footballer who played as midfielder during the early 1900s.
+Emil Vogt (1897-1967) was a footballer who played as midfielder during the early 1900s.

 Football career

 Vogt joined FC Basel's first team for their 1904–05 season.
 Vogt played his domestic league debut for the club in the home game in the Landhof on 27 November 1904 as Basel won 3–0 against FC Weissenbühl Bern.

 In the Swiss Serie A seasons 1904–05 and 1908–09 Vogt played at least five games for Basel.
 At least four of these games were in the Swiss Series A and one was a friendly game.
 He probably played more games than mentioned, but the documentation is not available.

 It may be presumed that in the intermediate seasons Vogt played for the club's reserve team, who at that time played in the Serie C the third tier of Swiss football.

+Later he worked as banker and trustee for the "Allgemeine Treuhand AG" in Basel among others.